 Any runner can tell you that training for a road race is a big commitment, whether you're preparing for your next marathon, half-marathon, 10k, or 5k.
 You typically dedicate at least several weeks or months on a solid training plan in order to slowly build up endurance.

-But time is money.
-So what if you could get more out of each workout and accelerate your progress?
+But what if you could train more efficiently and accelerate your progress?

-That's the idea behind Physiclo Pro Resistance training apparel.
-These unique compression pants feature built-in resistance bands that push your body to work harder in the same amount of time and training volume.
+That's the idea behind the new Physiclo Pro Resistance pants.
+These unique compression tights are packed with built-in resistance bands that push your body to work harder in the same amount of time and training volume.

 Still, runners and athletes commonly ask, how does that translate into actual results?
 Can wearing extra resistance during training actually help you feel stronger and finish faster on race day?

-We conducted a field study to determine how training with Physiclo resistance apparel helps runners improve marathon and half-marathon performance.
-The 10-week study tracked the daily time and distance trained for 37 runners as they prepared to compete in their next road race.
+We conducted a field study to determine how training with Physiclo resistance gear helps runners improve marathon and half-marathon performance.
+The study tracked the daily time and distance trained for 37 runners as they prepared to compete in their next road racem.

 Half of the testers were given a pair of Physiclo resistance pants to incorporate into their workouts, while the other half trained in their regular running pants.
 Subjects who met study entry criteria, including both men and women, were matched within one standard deviation for previous finish times, training volume, and age.

-After ten weeks, 9 out of 18 runners in the control group finished their race with a new PR finish time.
-But the other nine didn't, and as a group they finished an average of 3 minutes and 43 seconds slower than their previous best finish times (a decrease of 1.5%, p=0.23).
+Out of the 18 runners who trained without Physiclo, only 9 managed to finish their race with a new PR.
+But the other nine didn't, and as a group they finished an average of 3 minutes and 43 seconds slower than their old PR finish times (a decrease of 1.5%, p=0.23).

-On average, testers reported wearing their resistance pants for 64.5% of their total training time.
+During the 10 weeks, testers reported wearing their Pro Resistance pants for 64.5% of their total training time.
 The majority preferred to use them for shorter runs during the weekdays, while running in regular gear for longer distance runs on the weekend.

 Because the Physiclo resistance pants makes each step noticeable harder, testers found that running with the extra resistance resulted in a slight decrease in their average training pace.